kyma-project/cli/docs/gen-docs/kyma_alpha_init.md

 ---
-title: kyma alpha
+title: kyma alpha init
 ---

-Experimental commands
+Initializes resources locally.

 ## Synopsis

-Alpha commands are experimental, unreleased features that should only be used by the Kyma team.
-Use at your own risk.
+Use this command to initialize resources locally.

 ## Flags inherited from parent commands